-To change the radix for just the selected signal or signals, select Wave > Format > Radix > Global Signal Radix from the menus, or right-click the selected signal(s) and select Radix > Global Signal Radix from the popup menu.
-This opens the Global Signal Radix dialog (Figure 4-60), where you may select a radix.
+To change the radix for just the selected signal or signals, choose Wave > Format > Radix > Global Signal Radix from the menus, or right-click the selected signal(s) and choose Radix > Global Signal Radix from the popup menu.
+This opens the Global Signal Radix dialog box (Figure 4-57 on page 188), where you may select a radix.
 This sets the radix for the selected signal(s) in the Wave window and every other window where the signal appears.